cylc/cylc-doc/src/user-guide/writing-suites.rst

 generate the final suite configuration seen by cylc.

-The need for Jinja2 processing must be declared with a hash-bang comment as the first line of the flow.cylc file:
+The need for Jinja2 processing must be declared with a hash-bang comment as the first line of the :cylc:conf:`flow.cylc` file:

 .. code-block:: cylc